sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dracut</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Initramfs generator using udev
+Short desc    : Initramfs generator using udev
 URL          : https://dracut.wiki.kernel.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : dracut contains tools to create bootable initramfses for the Linux
+Descript     : dracut contains tools to create bootable initramfses for the Linux
              : kernel.
 Unlike other implementations, dracut hard-codes as little
              : as possible into the initramfs. dracut contains various modules which
              : are driven by the event-based udev.
 Having root on MD, DM, LVM2, LUKS